percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --strict

-   If this option is specified, |xtrabackup| fails with an error when invalid parameters are passed.
+   If this option is specified, *Percona XtraBackup* fails with an error when invalid parameters are passed.

 .. option:: --tables=name